Geethanjali2023/Geethanjali.P.github.io/README.md

 ## About Me

-I'm Geethanjali, a [your profession or passion, e.g., software developer, digital artist, etc.].
+I'm Geethanjali, a software developer at BGSW.
 I love exploring the intersection of technology and art, bringing ideas to life through my projects.
 My portfolio is a window into my professional achievements and personal endeavors.

 ## My Portfolio